Introduction

 FAQs

-Yes, especially the 2% formula designed specifically for female pattern hair loss.
+Yes, particularly the 2 percent formula that is made specially female pattern hair loss.